 KPIs - Enhance current common performance metrics and performance auditing processes for building and blocks of buildings to enable experience and knowledge sharing among stakeholders to firstly improve the replicability of energy savings for similar building typologies through a better base model and secondly investigate the most appropriate business models to foster growth in the energy services sector.

-Open BMS approach - the integration of existing technologies to develop an open BMS platform that will efficiently analyse large amounts of data from building to blocks of buildings, including existing building management and metering systems to optimise energy performance and identify areas for improvement.
+Open BMS approach - the integration of existing technologies to develop an open BMS platform that will efficiently analyses large amounts of data from building to blocks of buildings, including existing building management and metering systems to optimise energy performance and identify areas for improvement.

 Energy Prediction - The refinement and fine tuning of building performance modeling approaches to accurately predict energy usage and close the gap between this and actual energy use through enhanced machine-learning approaches.
-It is envisaged that such models will assist in the identification of energy saving potentials, fault detection, and control optimisation within energy performance contracts by providing an independent and accurate measurement and verification tool for Post Occupancy Evaluation (POE).
+It is envisaged that such models will assist in the identification of energy saving potential, fault detection, and control optimisation within energy performance contracts by providing an independent and accurate measurement and verification tool for Post Occupancy Evaluation (POE).

 Gap Reduction - Target a reduction in the gap to 10% as an initial benchmark and to progressively challenge this target throughout the project.